britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Heartbeat Messages {#heartbeat}

+## Protocol Dynamics {#base-proto}

+\[EDITOR'S NOTE: things that must appear here listed below]

+- MUST check that a P-Shard provides a negative proof for a query before returning it

 ## Client Protocol {#client-proto}

 ## Publication Protocol {#pub-proto}

 ## Enforcing Assertion Consistency {#consistency}

+\[EDITOR'S NOTE: inconsistency is only unequivocal when P ^ !P for a given assertion at the same instant T]

 ## Error Handling {#errors}